GoogleCloudPlatform/gcp-service-broker/docs/customization.md

 ### Google Spanner Custom Plans

-Generate custom plans for Google Spanner..
+Generate custom plans for Google Spanner.
 To specify a custom plan manually, create the plan as JSON in a JSON array and store it in the environment variable: <tt>SPANNER_CUSTOM_PLANS</tt>.

 For example: